ssdf1122/STEP-SKILLS-DEVELOPMENT-FOUNDATION/README.md

 # STEP-SKILLS-DEVELOPMENT-FOUNDATION
-We are Providing to poor kids &lt;a href="https://ssdf.org.pk/">free and compulsory education &lt;/a>
+We are Providing to poor kids &lt;a href="https://ssdf.org.pk">free and compulsory education</a>